sebo6921/Non-Destructive-photo-editor/README.md

 # How ANDIE Was Tested
 ANDIE was tested thoroughly by running the program through different devices and operating systems to ensure optimal performance and compatibility.
 Throughout the development process, each ANDIE feature was tested to identify and address any potential issues.
 It was also run to test usability to gather feedback and address user concerns that may be face as a result of using the program.

+To test the user interface of the ANDIE program, individuals were invited to test its features and assess whether their implementation and descriptions met their expectations.
+Feedback from these participants was collected and utilized to refine and enhance the interface and to ensure the program was user-friendly.

 ## Contributions
 **Sharpen Filter** - Sebastian Chkourko